MyMedia/php-argument-builder/README.md

 Argument Builder Library
 ===================

-AbstractArgumentBuilder class is used in php applications to create custom ArgumentBuilders.
+AbstractArgumentBuilder class is used to build a query string from pre-defined validatable parameters.
+It can also be used to the reverse so that the application uses only the desired validated parameters.
 Generates its own property getters and setters and unset via automated magic function.

 # Installation